The Nest

 Real estate 101: before buying a home or renting one in New York, you must master these concepts.
 Condo vs. Co-op in NYC: what to Buy?
 If you’re purchasing a home in NYC, it’s essential to understand the pros and cons of buying a “Condo” versus owning a “Co-op.”
 Condo Vs. Coop ownership in NYC remains an important topic.

 Our guide will explain the differences between them.
-We are going to go over the following questions.
+We will then go over the following questions.
 Also, pay attention to air rights.

 condo vs coop in nyc